Skip to main content

 Nutrigenomics and Fertility Recalibration

 The field of nutrigenomics explores how specific nutrients interact with our genes to modulate physiological processes.
 This is highly relevant to fertility recovery, as certain micronutrients function as essential cofactors for antioxidant enzymes and hormonal pathways.
-A targeted nutritional strategy can therefore enhance the body’s resilience to and support endocrine function.
+A targeted nutritional strategy can therefore enhance the body’s resilience to oxidative stress and support endocrine function.

 The following table details key micronutrients, their mechanistic role, and their connection to lifestyle.